Tag: cash flow

 Add in appreciation, another major reason to invest in real estate, and your property will likely be worth $2-$3 million debt-free after 30 years.

 Compare that to the example with stocks using the 4% Rule.
-After 30 years of depleting your investment account, your stock investments are likely gone.
+After 30 years of depleting your investment account, your investments may be gone.

 To put a bow on this point: